jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/functions-and-scope-lesson/readme.md

 Note, this is called **recursion** - a Recursive method calls itself.
 For those who are interested in Math, a resource is included that talks about some of the other ways to use recursion to solve basic algorithms.

->Instructor Note: Run the program and prove that it runs circularly.

 What if we want to exit out of the program?